Difference Between Rigid PCB and Flexible PCB

 The softness level of both the circuit boards can be judged by their second names.
-The rigid PCB is also known as hard board and the flexible circuit board is known as soft board.
+The rigid PCB is also known as a hardboard and the flexible circuit board is known as soft board.
 The flexible circuit board has to be soft as it needs to bend and twist.

 Shape Of The Printed Circuit Board

-When it comes to the shape of printed circuit boards, rigid board has a somewhat standard square and rectangle shape where as flexible printed circuit boards can vary in shape.
+When it comes to the shape of printed circuit boards, the rigid board has a somewhat standard square and rectangle shape whereas flexible printed circuit boards can vary in shape.
 Mostly the shape depends on the type of electronic device the circuits are going to be used in.
-As flexible circuits are mostly used in complex electronic equipments they have to shaped in ways that can fulfill each unique and customized need of each individual electronic appliance.
+As flexible circuits are mostly used in complex electronic equipment they have to shape in ways that can fulfill each unique and customized need of each individual electronic appliance.
 This is also the reason that flexible circuit boards have a bendable shape.

 Designing Of The Pad On The Board

 The flexible printed circuit board faces a very specific issue with pads on the circuit board.
 As you can bend the flexible circuit boards, it is very important to keep the pads away from the bending region.
 If the pads are on or near the soft bending area then it can cause problems in the smooth flow of current.

 When it comes to carrying current, the rigid printed circuit board is better as compared to flexible printed circuit board.
 The flexible circuit board can have a bending shape that does not encourage smooth flow of current whereas the rigid printed circuit board can have a straight line of current.
 This boosts the carrying capacity of the rigid printed circuit board.